jmilet/jmilet.github.io/_posts/2016-05-07-ets-counters.markdown

 ```

 `update_counter/3` receives a counter, a key and the number
 of times it has to update the counter.
-It waits a random period of time
+It waits for a random period of time
 up to a second before the next iteration.

 `print_counter` prints the counter's value once per second.